 When you run your fingers across a piece of paper you’ll notice immediately if it’s smooth or rough to the touch.
 While smooth papers are great for screen printing, I prefer a stock with a bit of texture to it for all other printing processes.
 The 100% cotton papers on the left have a soft, luxurious feel to them.
 This texture adds depth to flat print invitations and is perfect for showing off the impression from letterpress or foil stamping.
 The Stone and Blush Italian made papers have a distinct texture that adds a lavish feel.

 Many papers are made from trees, or from recycled materials, but the house white papers I’ve selected are made from natural cotton fibers.
 The cotton gives the paper a soft, luxurious feel.
 It’s supple, which enhances the impression from letterpress or foil stamping.
 These 100% cotton papers are tree-free and made from fibers reclaimed from the garment industry.

 Paper can have a variety of finishes, but the main options are glossy (like a shiny photo print), metallic or shimmer (will have a subtle shimmer to them), or matte (no shine).
-All the papers I print on have a matte finish, but I do offer a variety of metallic papers to use as envelope liners or belly bands.
+Metallic papers are especially great for envelope liners or belly bands.
 Looking for something extra sparkly?
 There are glitter (yes, real glitter!) papers available too!